alliedvision/gst-vmbsrc/EXAMPLES.md

 Recording pictures from a camera and saving them to some common image format allows for quick inspections of the field of view, brightness and sharpness of the image.
-GStreamer provides image encoders different image formats.
+GStreamer provides image encoders for different image formats.
 The example below uses the `png` encoder.
 A step by step explanation of the elements in the pipeline is given below.
 ```
 gst-launch-1.0 vimbasrc camera=DEV_1AB22D01BBB8 num-buffers=1 ! pngenc ! filesink location=out.png